LukeZHar/LukeZHarris-T1A2/README.md

 This content is designed to be viewed by __Coder Academy__ for my T1A2 assessment and also potentially in the future by __Employers__

 ## Tech stack (e.g. html, css, deployment platform, etc)
-The tech stacks used in this portfolio include: VSCode for writing the HTML code and designing with style of the pages with CSS, Github repository for storing my commited work, and Netlify for deploying the final website.
+The tech stacks used in this portfolio include:

-R1	Implement no less than four HTML documents which link together and share a common theme, including components to present the following information:
-- Your name and contact details
-- Links to professional accounts such as Github and LinkedIn
-- Your work and/or study history and a link to a PDF of your resume (resume can be a mock up)
-- Content about you to demonstrate your personality, skills and/or interests
-- A list of blog posts with titles and date published
-- A blog with FIVE sample posts (placeholder text can be used), blog posts need to have at least ONE image each

-R2	Create FOUR components which contain text content that are styled appropriately for audience.
-You must:
-- write CSS to style each component, or substantially override a CSS framework’s styles with your own
-- place comments in the CSS and HTML code to identify each component
-- have your custom styles or overrides in a separate stylesheet
-- use semantic HTML elements and attributes to add meaning and accessibility

-R3	Create FOUR components using HTML and CSS to contain graphical content that are appropriate for audience.
-You must:
-- write CSS to style each component, or substantially override a CSS framework’s styles with your own
+Tools:
-- place comments in the CSS and HTML code to indentify each component
+- VSCode for writing the HTML code and designing with CSS.
-- have your custom styles or overrides in a separate stylesheet
-- use semantic HTML elements and attributes to add meaning and accessibility

-NOTE: you may create a component to contain an image and caption that could be reused across the site.

-R4	Create a responsive layout for each page using HTML and CSS utilising Flexbox and/or CSS Grid to produce a responsive layout that:
-- will display all components at desktop, mobile, and tablet viewport widths
-- includes a navigation bar and/or header/sidebar

-All components should:
-- use valid HTML5 elements
-- use semantic HTML elements and attributes to add meaning and accessibility
+- Github repository for storing my commited work.
+- Netlify for deploying the final website.

+Code:
+- HTML
+- CSS

 R5	An overview/sitemap of all the pages on your website	The overall structure of your website and how different pages will be navigated